ecdedios/hands-on-intro-semantic-kernel/README.md

 ### Usage

 Written in Python 3.9.9.
 Packages used:

--
+- semantic-kernel

 ## Meta